top of page

 Mingles, Reflection & Shared Stories - Building Community Through Connection

 Leadership isn’t just about tasks.
 It’s about relationships.
-That’s why we embedded signature Mingle activities, not icebreakers, but meaningful, heart-centered interactions.
+That’s why Wright embedded Mingle activities, not icebreakers, but meaningful, heart-centered interactions.

 Attendees shared stories, reflected on their experiences, celebrated strengths, and voiced hopes.
 One attendee said:

-“I didn’t think talking about what I’m proud of would feel so powerful, but it really helped me see my own strengths and connect with others.”
+“I didn’t think talking about what I’m proud of would feel so powerful, but it really helped.”

-Through storytelling and mutual support, students built confidence, empathy, and social awareness.
+Through storytelling and mutual support, District Leaders let down their walls and connected with one another.
 Leadership, they realized, begins when we relate, not just when we lead.

 Experiential Leadership: Learning by Doing, Reflecting, Growing

-Throughout the conference, every activity was hands-on, student-centered, and reflective.
+Throughout the conference, every activity was hands-on, learner-centered, and reflective.
 From cooperative challenges to leadership simulations, attendees practiced:

 This is the core of experiential learning - leadership isn’t delivered via lecture - it’s built through experience.
-Students left not only inspired, but equipped with tools they could use the next day in their schools and communities.
+Attendees left not only inspired, but equipped with tools they could use the next day, as leaders of their schools and communities.

 Try This Tomorrow: A “Mindfulness Garden” Leadership Activity

-Bring a slice of the Wright Conference into your classroom or youth group:
+Bring a slice of the Wright Way Leadership Health Summit into your Staff Meeting or classroom:

-Give each student a small plant or seed.
+1. Give each educator or student a small plant or seed.

-Pair students for a brief Mingle prompt: share one leadership goal and one way they’ll care for themselves or their team this week.
+3. Pair individuals for a brief Mingle prompt: share one leadership goal and one way they’ll care for themselves or their team this week.

 The Research Behind Rest, Mindfulness & Effective Leadership